storesafe/cordova-sqlite-storage/README.md

 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
-- FTS3/FTS4 is not supported for ~~any of the target platforms~~ iOS or Windows "Universal" (8.1).
+- FTS3/FTS4 and R-Tree are not supported for iOS or Windows "Universal" (8.1).
 - ATTACH another database file is not supported (due to path specifications, which work differently depending on the target platform)

 ## Limited support (testing needed)

 - FTS3/FTS4 is not tested supported for Amazon Fire-OS or WP(7/8)
+- R-Tree is not tested for Android (in case [sqlite4java](https://code.google.com/p/sqlite4java/) is disabled), Amazon Fire-OS or WP(7/8)
 - DB Triggers (as described above - known to be broken for Amazon Fire-OS)
-- UNICODE characters not fully tested in the Windows Universal (8.1) version
+- UNICODE characters not fully tested in the Windows "Universal" (8.1) version
 - JOIN needs to be tested more.

 ## Other versions